 In the park, the diverse flora and fauna include mammals, reptiles, birds, and fish species.
 Some of them are rare bull sharks, hawksbill turtles, and more than 26 land crab species.
 The 70 ft. high Eluanbi Lighthouse is another attraction here that you shouldn’t miss, which was built in 1883.

-Operated by the Ministry of the Interior by Executive Yuan, the national park is well regarded for its Spring Scream, a rock band festival celebrated every year on March.
+Operated by the Ministry of the Interior by Executive Yuan, the national park is well regarded for its spring Scream, a rock band festival celebrated every year in March.
 It is one of the best places to see in Taiwan as millions of visitors frequent it every year.

 Initially developed in the year 1723, Hsinchu City is one of the best places for Taiwan sightseeing well known for the science park, HSP, or Hsinchu Science Park, which is filled with prestigious research and academic institutions and houses over 370 high-end companies?
 It is a beautiful place to explore for visitors.